ejucovy/hyperbmp/README.txt

 The software also provides a simple editing environment for .hbmp files using Javascript.
 It is built as a plugin to `Svenweb <http://pypi.python.org/pypi/svenweb>`_ though a standalone version wouldn't be hard to build either.

+When rendering a hyperbitmap in the browser, you can configure the height and width of the grid elements using query string parameters `pw` and `ph`.
+For example,

+  /foo.hbmp?pw=10&ph=50

+will render foo.hbmp as a table where each TD has height=10 and width=10.